leafcloudhq/documentation-rtd/docs/ansible/creating-instances.md

 # Creating an instance with Ansible
 In this tutorial I'm going to show an example of how to start a server and run a `apache2` on Leafcloud, using Ansible.

-## Configure the CLI if you have not done so already.
-Login to Leafcloud, go to "identity", create and download "application credentials" as clouds.yaml.
-Now copy or move this file to ~/.config/openstack/clouds.yaml

-Finally; tell the Openstack client to use your cloud:
-`export OS_CLOUD=openstack`.
-I recommend putting this in your .bash_rc (linux) or .profile (mac) file, so it sets this in your shell on launch.

 ## Install ansible

 you can use te package manager of your linux distribution